noaione/nao-manga-rls/README.md

 - Kuma Kuma Kuma Bear (Ongoing)
 - Magic Artisan Dahlia Wilts No More (Ongoing)
 - My Next Life as a Villainess: All Routes Lead to Doom!
 (Ongoing)
+- Nameless Asterism (Finished)
 - Necromance (v02+) (Ongoing)
 - New Game!
 (Ongoing)
 - The Dangers in My Heart (v04+) (Ongoing)
 - The Invicible Shovel (Ongoing)
+- The Savior's Book Café Story in Another World (Ongoing)
 - Yuri is My Job!
 (Ongoing)

 **Weekly-ish Release**
-- The Ice-Guy and His Cool Female Colleague
 - The Necromancer Maid
 - The Villainess Who Became Nightingale